fikrimuza/python-fundamental/README.md

 # python-fundamental
-part od RWID on pythin for remote work
+part of RWID course on python for remote work

+It Work!